CSI Accounting & Payroll Blog

 • The last three years' worth of December business financial statements.

 • An interim financial statement.
 This is referring to the most recent prior month's statements.
-(Life hack: when you use monthly accounting, you will always have current monthly statements!)
+(When you use monthly accounting, you will always have current monthly statements!)

 • A personal financial statement for the owner and all partners.
 This is just a balance sheet to show what kind of financial shape the owners are in.
 You have to sign a personal guarantee, which says that if the business fails, you will guarantee the loan out of your own pocket.